opensearch-project/documentation-website/_api-reference/ingest-apis/create-update-ingest.md

 Parameter | Type | Description
 :--- | :--- | :---
 `cluster_manager_timeout` | Time | Period to wait for a connection to the cluster manager node.
-Defaults to 30s.
+Defaults to 30 seconds.
 `timeout` | Time | Period to wait for a response.
-Defaults to 30s.
+Defaults to 30 seconds.

 ## Next steps